arjunkunna/regent-fft/README.md

 > Like `make_plan_distrib`, the index launch issued by `destroy_plan_distrib`
 > must be mapped so that each point task runs on the node where the plan was
 > originally created.

+## Caveats

+- FFTW's planner is *not thread-safe*, but this isn't currently protected by a lock in the Regent wrapper.

+- Optimization: Currently we take the approach of "always measure" with FFTW.
+This isn't even an option with cuFFT.
+Should this be exposed?

+- Missing features:
+      - strides
+      - backwards
+      - split

 ## Future Developments